External Contacts Privacy Notice

 Personal data means any information relating to a living individual who can be identified (directly or indirectly) in particular by reference to an identifier (e.g. name, NI number, employee number, email address, physical features).
 It can be factual (e.g. contact details or date of birth), an opinion about an individual’s actions or behaviour, or information that may otherwise impact that individual in a personal or business capacity.

 Data protection law divides personal data into two categories: ordinary personal data and special category data.
 Any personal data that reveals racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, physical or mental health conditions, sexual life or sexual orientation, or biometric or genetic data that is used to identify an individual is known as special category data.
 (The rest is ordinary personal data).

-What type of personal data do we hold about you?
+What type of personal data do we hold about you and why?

 We collect, hold and use some or all of the following types of ordinary personal data about you:

 - Biographical information including your name, title, contact details,